 This course treats specific or current accounting issues and problems in depth.
-Prerequisite: Permission of the instructor

 ARCHITECTURE

 ARC 293 ARCHITECTURE APPRECIATION 3-0-3

 An introduction to the built environment, prehistoric to modern, focusing on public/reverential, commercial and residential architecture.
 Students will be introduced to terminology, some construction techniques, socio-legal implications of high-rise structures, and architectural styles from ancient to postmodern.
 Structures from around the world will be viewed and discussed.